 Boats, on the other hand, are used mostly on restricted water areas (coastal and inland) like lakes and rivers.
 However, some boats are made such that they are operable on the seas as well.
 A boat can be used for a variety of things that ships are not.

-Ships are generally not used for recreational activities.
-Boats, on the other hand, are used for all kinds of water sports.
+Boats are mostly used for recreational purposes.
+These are used for all kinds of water sports.
 They are also used for fishing and for ferrying people and goods over short distances.
 Ships are mostly used for transportation (Exceptions being – Yachts & Cruise ships).

 Ships are designed keeping in mind that they need to be used in deep waters and have to be operable for longer periods of time.
 Compared to ships they lack the fuel and cargo capacity to independently operate for a long span of time.